hqtoan94/hqtoan94.github.io/_posts/2020-05-12-create-personal-blog-using-jekyll-and-github-pages.md

   - bundle exec htmlproofer --check-html --disable-external _site
 ```

 Now you already have Travis CI configration as the Continuous Integrate Service.
-Final step, we will config Travis CI job to automatially deploy our blog.
+The final step, we will config Travis CI job to automatially deploy our blog.
 Just follow Github Pages Deployment guideline above to get the Token, set it up on Travis settings and add these lines:

 ```yaml
 deploy: